ionic-team/ionic-framework/core/src/components/chip-button/readme.md

 # ion-chip-button

-A chip-button is an inset button that is placed inside of a chip.
+A ChipButton is an inset button that is placed inside of a Chip.
+For more information, see the [Chip Docs](../chip)

 <!-- Auto Generated Below -->